Road Trips Full Show: Spectrum 11/6/79

 Road Trips Full Show: Spectrum 11/6/79 is a spin-off of the Road Trips series which continues the tradition of releasing full shows of the band the Grateful Dead in download formats (both MP3 and FLAC) started with the Download Series.
-It was released by Grateful Dead Productions in 2008, several months after the release of Road Trips Volume 1 Number 1, and is a full show from the same tour as that release.
+It was released by Grateful Dead Productions on September 10, 2008, ten months after the release of Road Trips Volume 1 Number 1, and is a full show from the same tour as that release.
 It is a two disc release of a complete show the band performed on November 6, 1979 at the Spectrum in Philadelphia, Pennsylvania.
 This release was accompanied by the concurrent release of the show from the previous evening as Road Trips Full Show: Spectrum 11/5/79.